By Edward Gonzalez, March 9, 2021

 The GC might conduct closeout entirely by themselves, or task one or two others to do it.
 When a project manager has an Excel spreadsheet, a printer, and a thousand other non-closeout-related things on their to-do list, successful closure is difficult to pull off.

 Successful closeout is defined by timeliness and execution.
 Only when work has been completed, final retainage is released and the general contractor can be paid.
-This incentivizes the GC to closeout as soon as possible, at occasionally the cost of a thoroughly exceptional process.
+This incentivizes the General Contractor to closeout as soon as possible, at occasionally the cost of a thoroughly exceptional process.

 A wise GC understands the benefit of bridging timeliness with execution, however, as it is the sound execution of closeout that defines a GC’s personal brand and reputation.
 Getting paid sooner than later is crucial, but not as crucial as overdelivering to the client and ensuring a better reputation, more money, and ultimately more clients.

 Handover is the final touchpoint between client and GC and the last chance to make an impression that leads to repeat business.
 A solid gameplan from the start extinguishes potential future excuses.
 With modern technology options, successful project closeout that culminates in an impressive handover package can be conducted at any budget with a strategy that circumvents any drought of resources or plethora of variables.